 (b) "Temporary discontinuance of service" means that a company holding auto transportation authority issued by the commission is unable to continue to provide all, or part of, the service authorized by the company's certificate, filed tariff, or filed time schedule and requests commission permission to discontinue all, or part of, its service for a specified, limited period of time.

 "Door-to-door service" means an auto transportation company service provided between a location identified by the passenger and a point specifically named by the company in its filed tariff and time schedule.

+“Double-decker bus” means a motor vehicle with more than one passenger deck.

 "Excursion service carrier" or "excursion carrier" means every person engaged in the transportation of persons for compensation over any public highway in the state from points of origin within any city, town, or area, to any other location within the state of Washington and returning to that origin.
 The service will not pick up or drop off passengers after leaving and before returning to the area of origin.
 The excursions may or may not be regularly scheduled.
 Compensation for the transportation offered must be computed, charged, or assessed by the excursion service company on an individual fare basis.